Aviadvigatel PD-14: Design

 Developed using experience from the PS-12 (an uprated PS-90A), the 122–153 kN (27,500–34,500 lbf) thrust powerplant is designed by Aviadvigatel and manufactured by the Perm Engine Company.

 The two-shaft turbofan has a high-pressure core from the PS-12 with an eight-stage compressor and a two-stage turbine, and four low-pressure stages.

 The high-bypass engine does not employ an exhaust mixer, fuel burn should be reduced by 10–15% from the CFM International CFM56 and it could power an upgraded Tupolev Tu-204.

 The PD-14 features a composite nacelle to reduce weight.

 The 1.9 m (75 in) fan has 18 wide-chord hollow titanium alloy blades, providing an 8.5:1 bypass ratio significantly improved from previous Russian engines, but below the CFM LEAP's 10:1 or the Pratt & Whitney PW1000G's 12:1 for the MC-21 from 2017.

-The 3D aerodynamics shaped first high-pressure turbine stage has advanced cooling channels and active clearence control.
+The 3D aerodynamics shaped first high-pressure turbine stage has advanced cooling channels and active clearance control.

 Twenty new materials were developed for the powerplant, including monocrystalline alloys for vanes, and high-strength nickel and Titanium aluminide alloys for shafts and blisks.

 The annular combustor features world first Pneumatic (air-assist or air-blast) fuel injectors using compressed air to improve fuel atomization and mixing, as well as ceramic coatings.
 This allows for reduced emissions and maintenance with a slight improvement in fuel economy.

 Derivatives

 PD-8

-With development commencing in 2019, the PD-8 is a de-rated model at 78 kN (17,500 lbf) primarily intended for the Yakovlev SJ-100 as well as the Beriev Be-200 and Ilyushin Il-212.
-The engine is intended to replace several engines used in existing Russian aircraft, such as the Franco-Russian PowerJet SaM146 and the Russo-Ukrainian Progress D-436.